georgeouma/FileManager/README.md

 # FileManager
 Extensible file management library for C# .net.
-This is work in progress, and documentation will be comming up soon.
+This is work in progress.
+Further implementations, unit tests, and documentation coming soon.